 Because the procedure is rather extensive, patients often take several weeks to recover from a body lift.
 Reno residents and those of the surrounding areas who undergo the procedure, however, will find our Dr. McCormack and staff available to address any post-op concerns.
 Following the surgery, you may shower once the drain tubes have been removed.
 You will be discharged from the hospital or care facility after two to four days.
 It is necessary to have someone with you to drive you home and stay with you during your first 24 hours at home.
 Patients from out of state should plan to stay locally for approximately two weeks.

 Discomfort during the first few days is controlled with pain medication.
 You will be swollen in certain areas for some time.
 Generally 75 percent of the swelling is gone at six weeks.
 The remaining swelling may take up to six months to one year to resolve.
 It is important that you start walking as soon as possible during your recovery.
 This helps prevent blood clots in your legs and helps to keep your lungs open.
 Employment involving desk work may be resumed two to three weeks following surgery.
 If your work involves prolonged standing, heavy lifting or vigorous activity you are advised to wait six weeks before returning.
 Vigorous exercise should not be resumed until after six weeks.
 Temporary numbness is common and may become permanent in some cases.
 You will feel like you need to be flexed at the waist for a few days after surgery.
 With time, you will be able to stand upright again.
 The scars will begin to fade two to three months after surgery.
 Although they never disappear completely, the scars will become considerably less visible over the next one to two years.

 Contact McCormack Plastic Surgery

-If you have undergone massive weight loss and are interested in learning more about body lift, abdominoplasty, or any other contouring options at our center near Reno and Carson City, please contact us at McCormack Plastic Surgery to schedule a consultation with our board-certified plastic surgeon.
+If you have undergone massive weight loss and are interested in learning more about body lift, abdominoplasty, or any other contouring options at our practice, please contact us at McCormack Plastic Surgery to schedule a consultation with our board-certified plastic surgeon.